 Instructions

-- Cook the chicken: in a large sauté pan or skillet, heat the olive oil and 2 tablespoons of butter over medium heat.
-Add the chicken cutlets, cooking in a single layer in batches for about 2 to 3 minutes on each side.
-When done, they will be golden brown and cooked to an internal temperature of 165℉ (74℃).
-Then remove the chicken from the pan and set aside on a plate.
+- Sear the chicken: in a large skillet, heat the olive oil and 2 tablespoons of butter over medium heat.
+Add the chicken cutlets in a single layer, working in batches if needed, and cook for 2 to 3 minutes per side until lightly golden.
+The chicken should not be fully cooked; it will finish later in the sauce.
+Transfer to a plate and set aside.

 - Make the lemon butter sauce: in the same pan, reduce the heat to medium-low and melt the remaining 2 tablespoons of butter.
 Add the garlic and sauté for 1 minute until fragrant.
-Then carefully pour in the chicken broth.
-Deglaze the pan by using a wooden spoon to scrape up the browned bits on the bottom, incorporating them into the sauce.
-Then stir in the lemon juice and lemon zest.
-Bring the sauce to a simmer for about 3 minutes, allowing it to reduce and slightly thicken.
+Carefully pour in the bone broth and deglaze the pan, scraping up any browned bits with a wooden spoon.
+Stir in the lemon juice and zest, then bring to a simmer for about 3 minutes, until slightly reduced and thickened.

-- Combine the sauce and chicken: return the chicken cutlets to the pan.
-Let the chicken simmer in the sauce for about 2 to 3 minutes, allowing them to heat through and absorb the flavors.
-As the chicken simmers, spoon the lemon butter sauce over them.
-Then remove the pan from the heat and transfer the chicken to a serving plate.
-Pour the extra sauce on top of the chicken and garnish with lemon slices and chopped parsley.
+- Combine the sauce and chicken: return the chicken cutlets to the pan and simmer for 2 to 3 minutes, spooning the lemon butter sauce over them as they cook.
+Once the chicken reaches 165℉ (74℃) throughout, remove from the heat and transfer to a serving plate.
+Pour the remaining sauce over the top and garnish with lemon slices and chopped parsley.
 Serve immediately and enjoy!

 Video